ysim/cook/README.md

 1. Go to the releases page: <https://github.com/ysim/cook/releases>

-1. Download the tarball of the binary (should be named `cook-vx.x.x.tar.gz`, where `x.x.x` is the version number) and untar it somewhere on your `$PATH`.
+1. Download the correct binary for your OS/arch and untar it somewhere on your `$PATH`.

 1. To enable bash completion, either download and uncompress or clone the source code of a release.
 Go into the directory, then run: